Alaska Cruise

 Recommended

-• Sitka National Historical Park: coastal forest trail, salmon run, old-growth scenery~$10–15/person
+• Sitka National Historical Park: coastal forest trail, salmon run, old-growth sceneryFree

-• Harbor Mountain Brewing: small batch taproom with pizza inside~$20–40/person
+• Harbor Mountain Brewing: small batch taproom with pizza inside~$20 to $40/person

 Other options

-• Fortress of the Bears: 30+ rescued bears in natural habitat, accessible by bus or rideshare~$20–25/person
+• Fortress of the Bears: 30+ rescued bears in natural habitat, accessible by bus or rideshare~$20 to $25/person

-• Sea otter & wildlife boat tour: Sitka Sound has excellent marine wildlife~$100–150/person
+• Sea otter & wildlife boat tour: Sitka Sound has excellent marine wildlife~$100 to $150/person

 • Mount Verstovia hike: challenging climb with serious summit viewsFree